yashrbhora/exploring-PINNs-for-diffeq/README.md

 After training, the model's predictions for the SIR curves are compared against the actual data to assess its accuracy and generalization capability.

-[Click here](https://github.com/yashrbhora/exploring-PINNs-for-diffeq/blob/main/sir_basic_PINN.ipynb) to view the notebook on GitHub.

 ## Results

 First, to verify our architecture, we applied PINNs to a simple differential equation: Newton's Cooling Law.
 This equation is described by: $$\frac{dT}{dt} = R (T_{env} - T)$$ where $R$ is the cooling rate, $T_{env}$ is the temparature of the environment, and $T$ is the temperature of the object.
 As seen in the plots below, the addition of the physics loss term dramatically improves the predictive accuracy of the neural network in the time domain past training data.

+[Click here](https://github.com/yashrbhora/exploring-PINNs-for-diffeq/blob/main/newton_PINN.ipynb) to view the Newton Cooling notebook on GitHub.

 <div align="center">
   <img src="imgs/naive_newton.png" alt="naive newton" width="45%"> <img src="imgs/pinn_newton.png" alt="pinn newton" width="45%">
 </div>

 Next, we trained a simple neural network to model the SIR equations.
 This network has no prior knowledge of the dynamics of the system and is purely minimizing the mean square error loss from the training data.
 As shown below, this network fails to generalize well to the future behavior of the SIR model, generating a solution which describes a negative susceptible population.

+[Click here](https://github.com/yashrbhora/exploring-PINNs-for-diffeq/blob/main/sir_PINN.ipynb) to view the SIR notebook on GitHub.

 <div align="center">
 <img src="imgs/naive_SIR.png" alt="naive SIR">